almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 * Strength Finders - book recommendation

-### what's your intro? - exercise
+### what's Your intro? - exercise

-* what's your story?
+* what's Your story?
 IT professional that has a tendency to build things that are both technical and non-technical skillsets.
-* do others see what you see? me doing those things.
+* do others see what You see? me doing those things.
 Some say that I make it look easy, but some of it comes naturally.
 I'm able to explain things so that people in different fields can understand.
-* what is your brand? how do you get people to remember who you are?
+* what is Your brand? how do You get people to remember who You are?

 * do not be bashful about the things that we think that are important

 ### who knew?

-* do you have a mentor?
+* do You have a mentor?
-* do you have a sponsor?
+* do You have a sponsor?
 * what value they offer?

-* sponsor is one that will defend you and speak on your behalf when you are not there; helps you get to the next level
+* sponsor is one that will defend You and speak on Your behalf when You are not there; helps You get to the next level

 ### exercise

-* who are your mentors? none
+* who are Your mentors? none
-* who are your sponsors? none
+* who are Your sponsors? none
-* are they aware (recognize) of your strengths? brand?
+* are they aware (recognize) of Your strengths? brand?

-* mentors can offer a different perspective on things, even if they have less experience or they're younger than yourself.
+* mentors can offer a different perspective on things, even if they have less experience or they're Younger than Yourself.

 ### Final thoughts

-* you are your greatest asset
+* You are Your greatest asset
 * have an accountability partner
-* do you like nobody else and brand it
+* do You like nobody else and brand it
-* develop your personal board of directors; they have mentors or sponsors that are aligned with your goals; know who you are and what you are trying to achieve
+* develop Your personal board of directors; they have mentors or sponsors that are aligned with Your goals; know who You are and what You are trying to achieve
 * listening is a skill; invest time and effort in it

-* mentor is more like a coach; you can use them to bounce ideas off of; consult with them on various aspects
+* mentor is more like a coach; You can use them to bounce ideas off of; consult with them on various aspects

 ## Building Open Source Applications with Azure App Services - 2020.08.20